An Algebraic Approach to the Goldbach Conjecture: Introduction

-All attempts to prove the aforementioned conjectures have failed.
+All attempts to prove the Goldbach and Polignac Conjecture have failed.
 Many of these attempts rely on an analytic number theory approach such as analyzing the gaps between primes \cite{F}.
-Another method is to assume a certain hypothesis is true, such as the Generalized Reimann Hypothesis, to show that hypothesis implies one of these conjectures \cite{H}.
+Another method is to assume a certain hypothesis is true, such as the Generalized Reimann Hypothesis, and to show that hypothesis implies one of these conjectures \cite{H}.
 If that hypothesis can then be proven, the conjecture would follow.
 There are also experimental \cite{G} along with computational results from \cite{A}, \cite{B}, and \cite{E}, however, these methods will most likely require major breakthroughs in order to proceed.
 For this reason, a new approach is needed.

-The method which will be explored in this paper is a novel technique that will be used to determine algebraically both the necessary and sufficient conditions for a counter-example to the Goldbach Conjecture to be discovered.
-It will also be shown that these same techniques, with slight modifications, can be used to determine both the necessary and sufficient conditions for an even number which can not be written as the difference of two prime numbers with one prime being less than that even number.
-The advantage of this method lies in the fact that it circumvents two main reasons why a proof of the Goldbach Conjecture, and whether every even number may be written as the differences of two prime numbers, have remained elusive.

-The first of these difficulties in finding a proof lies in the fact that there is no known formula that allows one to determine precisely how many prime numbers there are in a given range.
+The first obstacle in finding a proof for these conjectures is simply that there is no known formula that allows one to determine precisely how many prime numbers there are in a given range.
 The Prime Number Theorem\footnote{A good approximation for $\pi(n)$, where $n > 1$, is given by $\frac{n}{\ln(n)}$} \cite{J} does give an approximation to the number of primes up to a given value; however, this alone is not sufficient to give strong enough evidence that the conjectures hold for any value chosen.
 For this reason most probabilistic arguments about how many primes pairs there could be which sum up to a desired even number will fail.

+The second obstacle is that there is no known parameterization of the prime numbers, or even a computationally efficient way to determine when a number is prime.
+Wilson's Theorem\footnote{A number $p$ is a prime only if there is some integer $n$ where $(p - 1)! + 1 = pn$.} \cite{K} does provide both the necessary and sufficient conditions for determining if a number is prime; however, since it is a function of the factorial it is computationally inefficient to use in any practical manner.
+Because of these two facts, any question about additive properties of the primes has been destined to run into near insurmountable difficulties using current techniques.

+The method which will be explored in this paper is a novel technique that will use polynomials to determine algebraically both the necessary and sufficient conditions for a counter-example to the Goldbach Conjecture to be discovered.
+The advantage of this method lies in the fact that it circumvents both of the obstructions mentioned above.
+The following section gives a simple heuristic thought experiment for finding counter-examples to the Goldbach Conjecture along with an in-depth summary of the reasoning leading to the formal proof.